-The 2016 Italian Stability Law directed the Italian Treasury to issue new regulations aimed at starting a process of technological improvement and modernization of the existing slot machines which is to be completed by December 31, 2019.
-The regulations shall provide, among other things, that commencing January 1, 2017, only those slot machines that allow remote monitoring (gioco pubblico da ambiente remoto) will be authorized.
-This regulation, once it is adopted, is expected to result in a reduction by at least 30% of the number of slot machines in operation as compared to July 31, 2015.
+The 2016 Italian Stability Law directed the Italian Treasury to issue new regulations aimed at starting a process of technological improvement and modernization of the existing slot machines which was to be completed by December 31, 2019.
+The regulations provided, among other things, that commencing January 1, 2017, only those slot machines that allow remote monitoring (gioco pubblico da ambiente remoto) will be authorized.
+This regulation resulted in a reduction by approximately 30% of the number of slot machines in operation as compared to July 31, 2015.

 On April 4, 2017, the ADM published Decree 37100/RU ("Technical Rules Decree") that sets forth new technical rules for VLTs that are intended to require a major upgrade in VLT platforms and technology.
 These new technical rules provide for considerable new obligations aimed at enhancing the traceability of players in order to avoid fraud, and also provide for a new certification process that will be performed by new ADM-accredited testing centers.
-Due to the significant number of changes required to be implemented under the new rules, the ADM has granted a transitional period until April 1, 2019 in order to comply with the new requirements provided by such ADM decree.
+Due to the significant number of changes required to be implemented under the new rules, the ADM granted a transitional period until April 1, 2019 to comply with the new requirements provided by such ADM decree.
+On July 31, 2019, the ADM published Decree 94934/RU that introduces technical amendments to the Technical Rules Decree concerning the provision of (i) a reading system of the Health Insurance Card for the verification of the age of the players and (ii) appropriate mechanisms to prevent the starting of the games in case the legal age of the relevant player is not ascertained.
+These amendments entail the need for a new certification process to be performed through ADM accredited testing centers.
+Considering that no material impact on Cirsa Italia's business has occurred in the past from its compliance with any regulations issued in the context of technical improvements and modernization of machines, no material impact is expected to occur from the compliance with such further technical requirements.

 On June 27, 2018, the ADM issued Decree 108019/RU, which amended the guidelines for the compliance testing of AWPs and VLTs (the "Guidelines"), approved by the ADM with Decree 146294/RU, dated December 28, 2017.
-In particular, the Guidelines set forth the technical requirements for the compliance testing of the entire gaming system and of each of its component (such as the central system, hall system and video lottery terminal).
+In particular, the Guidelines set forth the technical requirements for the compliance testing of the entire gaming system and of each of its components (such as the central system, hall system and video lottery terminal).